Effects conditional on post-treatment events generated by independent mechanisms: Setup and notation

 \section{Setup and notation}

 Consider an experiment in which individuals are randomly assigned to treatment ($A=1$) or control ($A=0$).
 The outcome of interest is a numerical variable $Y$, and let $D \in \{0,1\}$ be an indicator of a post-treatment event, possibly affected by $A$ and affecting $Y$.
-Let $U$ denote unmeasured common causes of $D$ and $Y$, which might exist because only $A$ is randomly assigned in our setting.
+Let $U$ denote exogenous, unmeasured common causes of $D$ and $Y$, which might exist because only $A$ is randomly assigned in our setting.
+To simplify the presentation, we assume $U$ to be discrete.

 The causal model is represented in the DAG in Figure \ref{fig:dag_general}, and we will assume that the graph encodes a Finest Fully Randomized Causally Interpreted Structured Tree Graph model (FFRCISTG)\cite{robins1986new, richardson2013single}.